Reference Check Questions You Should Ask During Hiring

 4. What can you tell me about this candidate’s teamwork mentality?

 It’s essential to ask a question about your candidate’s ability to work with others and function as part of a team.
 While teamwork and collaboration are more critical to some jobs than others, they can affect everything from company culture and staff morale to communication across the workplace.
+Is the individual a good team player or a solo worker striving for personal glory and recognition?

 5. How would you define the candidate’s preferred work style?